-Find out about your chances for pregnancy in your 20’s
+Find out about your chance of getting pregnant in your 20s

-Women in their twenties have a good chance of becoming pregnant as a result of a relatively greater number of eggs in their ovaries.
+You have a good chance of becoming pregnant of getting pregnant in your 20s.
+This is due to the relatively greater number of eggs in their ovaries.
 Additionally, a larger percentage of those eggs are normal genetically.
-Since a woman is born with all of the eggs that they will have in their lifetime, the older she gets the fewer eggs are left.
+Since a woman is born with all the eggs she will ever have, the older she gets the fewer eggs are left.
 In addition, as women age the percentage of genetically normal eggs remaining decreases.
-This is why women have a decreasing fertility rate, increased miscarriage rate and increased chance of birth defects like Down syndrome as they age.
+This is why older women have a decreasing fertility rate, increased miscarriage rate and increased chance of birth defects.

 A closer look at the statistics